heolin/funcrowd-dataset/data/ner/ner-summary.md

 # Annotation task
 ## Description
 The goal of this task was to find and annotated all named entity in provided sentence.
-Each sentence always contains at least one named enitity, but may contain more.
-Also, each named enitity be represented but one or words.
 In this we were using a following set of named entity categories:

 ```